pritom169/microsoft-powerplatform-crash-course/README.md

 - `Reduce costs` by easily automating common inquiries
 - Utilize existing flows that have been created in their Power Apps environment
 - `Improve customer satisfaction`

+## Power Pages
+`Power Pages` is the latest addition to Microsoft Power Platform allow users to `build and publish web pages` without the need for extensive coding knowledge

+With Power Pages, users can create customized web pages using a drag-and-drop interface and a variety of pre-built `templates, blocks, and components`
+- These pages can be connected to a data source, such as `Dataverse`, to display and edit data

+Power Pages also offers advanced features, such as `embedding Power BI dashboards` and `adding custom code`

+Users can publish pages as a standalone website or embed them within existing applications
+- Additionally, Power Pages provides `analytics` to help users understand page usage and engagement